Blog

 Luckily, breathing issues will resolve on their own as your baby’s brain and spinal cord mature and muscle tone strengthens.
 You can help your baby breathe best by laying baby on his or her back on a firm, flat crib or bassinet to ensure baby’s airway is open.

-Babies are obligate nose breathers which just means they breath through their nose primarily.
-This is because they ae born with relatively small nasal passages and underdeveloped lungs compared to adults.
-It’s important to keep the space around their faces clear and have a bulb syringe on hand to clear any congestion.
+Babies are obligate nose breathers, which means they breath through their nose primarily.
+This is because they are born with relatively small nasal passages and underdeveloped lungs compared to adults.

 Parents might surprised by how LOUD their babies can be!
 Newborns often make noises while breathing, including during sleep.
 Grunting, snorting, or whistling are perfectly normal.
 These noises are usually harmless and may be due to their small nasal passages.
 Grunting in particular may also be due to normal digestion.
 Remember that the hard work of eating, digesting and ultimately passing breastmilk or formula is new to your baby’s system.